-Soon, Anuradha attended a training on child rights, where she learnt about education being one of her primary rights.
-World Vision’s community facilitator, Sunil, also encouraged her to re-take her tenth-grade exams through open schooling.
+Soon, Anuradha attended training on child rights, where she learnt about the primary right to education.
+World Vision’s community facilitator, Sunil, encouraged her to re-take her tenth-grade exams through open schooling.
 Since she already had a desire to study further, she immediately asked her husband to enrol her back in school.

 “When Sunil came and spoke to us about helping Anuradha complete her education, I felt it was unjust to ask her to quit school.
 So, I took the initiative to enrol her into the tenth grade to complete schooling,” said Krishna.

-Anuradha’s hope reignited and she has pursued her dreams ever since.
-A naturally gifted speaker, Anuradha joined World Vision India as a volunteer and began training children in education and child rights.
-She went door-to-door in her village to sensitise parents and ensured that all children in her village are enrolled in school.
+The flame of Anuradha’s hope was reignited and she has pursued her dreams ever since.
+A naturally gifted speaker, Anuradha joined World Vision India as a volunteer and began training children on education and child rights.
+She went door-to-door in her village to familiarise parents with these notions, and worked to ensure that all children in her village are enrolled in school.

 In no time, everyone in her village and neighbouring villages knew who Anuradha was.

-Anuradha also soon realised how the dreams of many girls in her village were being silenced because of the societal evil of child marriage, which almost slayed her dreams too.
+Anuradha also soon realised that, like hers, the dreams of many girls in her village were being silenced because of child marriage.

-In 2016, Anuradha joined the Child Protection Unit, formed by World Vision in her village.
-She, along with the rest of the members, were trained about child protection issues and how to tackle them.
+In 2016, she joined the Child Protection Unit, formed by World Vision in her village.
+The members were trained about child protection issues and how to tackle them.
 They were also made aware of various agencies like Child Line, the District Child Protection Unit and the Child Welfare Committee, who can help legally deal with cases of child abuse and child marriage.

-Since several girls had a good relationship with Anuradha in the village, one of the girls came up to her and shared about how her family was secretly getting her married at the age of 14.
-Anuradha, informed the local World Vision staff, and together they reported the case.
+Since several girls in the village had good relationships with Anuradha, she was naturally well placed to support the Child Protection Unit work.
+One 14 year old girl approached her and shared that her family was secretly getting her married.
+Anuradha informed the local World Vision staff, and together they reported the case.
 Child Line visited the village, counselled the family and stopped the child marriage.

-Anuradha then kept a close eye on other families in the village looking to get their daughters married as child brides.
+Anuradha then kept a close eye on other families in the village who may be looking to get their daughters married as child brides.

-Within two years, she reported four other cases to Child Line who not only stopped those marriages, but also conducted large-scale training on the evils and negative consequences of child marriage.
+Within two years, she had reported four other cases to Child Line, who not only stopped those marriages, but also conducted large-scale training on the evils and consequences of child marriage.